peteamiri/Tutorials/AWS/Readme.md

 	5- Cost Effective
 	6- Easy to use

-EBS
+## EBS

-Reduce Redundancy Storage
+* Reduce Redundancy Storage
-Standard
+* Standard
-Provsioned IOPS
+* Provsioned IOPS
-RRS
+* RRS
-RAID
+* RAID
-SnapShots
+* SnapShots
-RAID
+* RAID
-RAID is reddundant array of disks
+* RAID is reddundant array of disks
-	RAID 0 -Striped, No Redundancy, Good Performance (Gaming) RAID 1 - Mirrored, Redundancy
+	* RAID 0 -Striped, No Redundancy, Good Performance (Gaming)
+	* RAID 1 Mirrored, Redundancy
-	RAID 5 - 3 Disk or more Good reads, bad writes, AWS does not recommend it RAID 10- Combination of RAID 1 and RAID 0, Striped & Mirrored, Good Reedundancy, Good Performance Reommended RAID 0, 10 Avoid RAID 5
+	* RAID 5 3 Disk or more Good reads, bad writes, AWS does not recommend it
+	* RAID 10Combination of RAID 1 and RAID 0, Striped & Mirrored, Good Reedundancy, Good Performance
+* Reommended RAID 0, 10 Avoid RAID 5

-RDS
+## RDS

-While taking backup your Database IO my be suspended When delete the database the backups will be removed The snapshot remains even after removing the RDS
+- While taking backup your Database IO my be suspended
+- When delete the database the backups will be removed
+- The snapshot remains even after removing the RDS
-You do not have SSH or Root Access to the instances, databases are fully managed bu AWS Not all Engines support data encrypption at rest
+- You do not have SSH or Root Access to the instances, databases are fully managed bu AWS
+- Not all Engines support data encrypption at rest
-You can not encrypt an existing instance, you must create a new instance you can copy the snapshots to different regions.
+- You can not encrypt an existing instance, you must create a new instance
+- you can copy the snapshots to different regions.
-When Encrypt RDS data at rest, all the followings are encrypted also:
+- When Encrypt RDS data at rest, all the followings are encrypted also: automated backups, read replicas,
-	automated backups,
-	read replicas,
 	Snapshots
-Data Encryption at rest is only suppported for, MySQL, Oracle, SQL Server, PostSQL and MariaDB
-	the Key is stored in KMS,
+* Data Encryption at rest is only suppported for, MySQL, Oracle, SQL Server, PostSQL and MariaDB the Key is stored in KMS,
 Point-in-time recovery, is ability to recover a database from the backup and transaction logs to a given second within a "retention period"
 Retention Period can be between 1-35 days.